seanpm2001/SeansAudioDB/Music/1.1 Music (GitHub)/Part 1/Ukraine_National_Anthem/2022/Daily/OldVersions/English/USA/1/201-300/README.txt

 - [ ] No other changes in version 299

 </details> <!-- V299 !-->

+<details><summary><p lang="en"><b>Version 300 (2023, Monday, September 11th at 04:28 pm PST)</b></p></summary>

+**This version was made by:** [`@seanpm2001`](https://github.com/seanpm2001/)

+> **Note** _Updates were skipped for 10 full days (2023, September 1st to 2023, September 10th) due to very poor maintenance of projects, due to procrastination and other issues.
+I am slowly getting everything back under control.
+This is the longest my schedule has waned in quite some time, and the longest this document has gone without an update.
+I have been holding the promise during this time, but the repository wasn't updated again until today.
+Continuing for 1 consecutive day_

+> Changes:

+- [x] Updated the main list to include an entry for 2023, September 1st (day 327)
+- [x] Updated the main list to include an entry for 2023, September 2nd (day 328)
+- [x] Updated the main list to include an entry for 2023, September 3rd (day 329)
+- [x] Updated the main list to include an entry for 2023, September 4th (day 330)
+- [x] Updated the main list to include an entry for 2023, September 5th (day 331)
+- [x] Updated the main list to include an entry for 2023, September 6th (day 332)
+- [x] Updated the main list to include an entry for 2023, September 7th (day 333)
+- [x] Updated the main list to include an entry for 2023, September 8th (day 334)
+- [x] Updated the main list to include an entry for 2023, September 9th (day 335)
+- [x] Updated the main list to include an entry for 2023, September 10th (day 336)
+- [x] Updated the main list to include an entry for 2023, September 11th (day 337)
+- [x] Updated the list of all days of the war since the 2022 Invasion (565 days)
+- [x] Updated the list of all days of the war (3,490 days)
+- [x] Updated the file info section
+- [x] Updated the changelog
+- - [x] Added an entry for version 300
+- - [x] Fixed errors in entries for version 281 to 299.
+- [ ] No other changes in version 300

+</details> <!-- V300 !-->

 </details> <!-- End of file history !-->